canjs/canjs/index.md

 ### AMD

-The [CanJS Download](https://github.com/downloads/bitovi/canjs/can.js.1.1.0.zip) contains an `amd` folder which allows you to load any CanJS component and plugin using an AMD module loader like [RequireJS](http://requirejs.org/).
+The [CanJS Download](https://github.com/downloads/bitovi/canjs/can.js.1.1.1.zip) contains an `amd` folder which allows you to load any CanJS component and plugin using an AMD module loader like [RequireJS](http://requirejs.org/). jQuery will be the default library so make sure the `jquery` module id points to the jQuery module.
-You need to map the `can-library` module to `can/util/<libraryname>` for the library you are using.
 Here is an example for jQuery and RequireJS:

 {% highlight html %}
 <script type="text/javascript" src="require.js"></script>
 <script type="text/javascript">
   require.config({
     paths : {
-      "can-library" : "can/util/jquery",
       "jquery" : "http://code.jquery.com/jquery-1.8.2"
     }
   });